You’re the CEO of Web Rocket Media, right?

-Sure, so I focus on client acquisitions and I help manage the overall business and check in with my team.
+I focus on client acquisitions and I help manage the overall business and check in with my team.
 And certain clients essentially want to only meet with me and they become part of my client roster and then I have project managers that kind of manage the other accounts.

 So speaking on that, the ones who want to work with you, have you built that clientele, those long term people who are like, “Melissa’s my go-to”?

-Yeah, yeah it makes it tough too because there's only so many hours in a day and in a week.
+Yeah.
+It makes it tough too because there's only so many hours in a day and in a week.
 It's hard because if everybody wants to meet with me directly, it makes it pretty impossible.
 So I transition some of those accounts to my project managers to manage and then once the project manager creates that rapport and relationship with the client, then usually it's fine.
 And then I could just kind of show up, maybe once a month, and check in with that client.
 They just want to know I'm still there behind the scenes overseeing all their stuff.
 But usually the project managers can help kind of handle that.

 So would you say that like the networking and stuff like that is a really important facet of your career?